-The Faculty will try to supply an Assessor from a similar background (e.g. a CCDC) as external assessor, but all assessors are trained to be competent to serve on any AAC Panel.

-For consultant in health protection or similar posts which are open to applicants from more than one specialty, the Faculty and relevant College eg the Royal College of Pathologists will usually both supply an external Assessor to serve on the AAC Panel.
+The Faculty will normally try to supply an Assessor from a similar background (eg a CCDC) as external assessor.
+For consultant in health protection or similar posts which are normally open to applicants from a variety of backgrounds including medicine, the Faculty or the Royal College of Pathologists will supply an additional external Assessor from a similar professional background.